HarunaOrg/blog/README.md

 # HarunaOrg

-This is a sample org page.
+This is a sample org page (editing the page).